Sexual Orientation

 4. Anxiety and Depression

-Tied in with numbers one, two, and three listed above, anxiety and dpression (along with substance abuse, suicidal ideation, and self-harm) are absolutely areas of concern for sexual minority clients.
+Tied in with numbers one, two, and three listed above, anxiety and depression (along with substance abuse, suicidal ideation, and self-harm) are absolutely areas of concern for sexual minority clients.
 These are also areas that we can address together, in the counseling session.

 One Last Note